WATCH: Patriots' Tom Brady, Brandin Cooks combine for toe-tapping, game-winning TD

 Thanks to Brady and Cooks, the Patriots beat the Texans on Sunday

 Never count out Touchdown Tom.
-On Sunday, the Patriots' quarterback proved once again that no one is better at engineering game-winning drives.
+On Sunday, Patriots quarterback Tom Brady proved once again that no one is better at engineering game-winning drives.

 Against the Texans, trailing by five points with 33 seconds remaining, Brady did it again.
-He found Brandin Cooks for a game-winning 25-yard touchdown:
+He found Brandin Cooks for the winning 25-yard touchdown:

 A closer look at Cooks' footwork: